-In the United States, all trademarks must be filed under one of 45 trademark classes.
-Which class you file under determines how far your intellectual property rights extend.
-For this reason, finding the right trademark class to file under should be one of a business owner’s highest priorities.
+In the United States, all trademarks must be filed under one or more of 45 unique trademark classes.
+Figuring out which class your brand falls under is an important step for every business owner, as it determines how far your intellectual property rights extend.

-In this article, we’ll talk about class 7 trademark goods.
-Class 7 is a broad trademark class that includes all manner of machines and engines.
+In this article, we’ll talk about Trademark Class 7, which broadly covers many different types of machines and engines.

 Why Register a Class 7 Trademark?

 Registering a trademark allows you to mark certain intellectual properties (IP’s) as unique to your business and brand.
 To do so, you must show that other individuals using those IPs would create customer confusion and be damaging to your business.

 Once you’ve done that, having a trademark will let you fight against those cases of infringement in court.
 However, in order to count as infringement, the competing product or service must be in the same class as your trademark.

 In general, this means that only businesses selling similar products or services risk trademark infringement.

 Note that you can also file under multiple classes when you apply for your trademark.
 However, doing so is considerably more expensive than filing under a single class.
 Additionally, the USPTO will reject applications filed under obviously inappropriate classes.